 A man’s pet parrot captured from the wild

-Although relaxed and the people friendly and kind, the quaint village would be very uncomfortable to explore on your own without someone from the town to guide you.
-With our village guide, we walked along a sandy trail between houses greeting families who were gathered sharing food and drink for New Year.
-We didn’t intrude and respected everyone’s privacy.
+Although Galibi was relaxed, and the people were friendly and kind, exploring the quaint village on our own would have been uncomfortable without a local guide.
+With our village guide, we walked along a sandy trail that wound between houses, greeting families who were gathered, sharing food and drinks to celebrate New Year’s.
+We made sure not to intrude, always respecting their privacy and taking in the peaceful atmosphere without disturbing the community’s festivities.

 A fruit tree leaving colored seeds all across the ground